opendocsg/slw-judgments-backfill/2017_SGHC_262/report.md

 _Browne v Dunn_ (1893) 6 R 67 (“ _Browne v Dunn_ ”). [note: 32]

-20     The case of _Public Prosecutor v Gobi a/l Avedian_ [2017] SGHC 145 (“ _Gobi_ ”), cited by the Defence to argue that the presumption under s 18(2) of the MDA was rebutted, was distinguishable as the accused in that case had been consistent throughout and his account was corroborated.
+20     The case of _Public Prosecutor v Gobi a/l Avedian_ <span class="citation">[2017] SGHC 145</span> (“ _Gobi_ ”), cited by the Defence to argue that the presumption under s 18(2) of the MDA was rebutted, was distinguishable as the accused in that case had been consistent throughout and his account was corroborated.
 In the present case, in contrast, there were inconsistencies between the various statements given and the Accused’s position at trial, in terms of what was being transported and the amount of reward promised for the delivery.
 The Defence was unable to explain these inconsistences.
 Its case was

 founded on bare assertions only. [note: 33]